Notice

 First-hand knowledge of the work and intentional partnerships

 UW Health has long been a leader in the fight for healthcare equity in our community.
-In April 2021, we announced a new $1 million annual commitment to community organizations engaged in antiracism work.
+We are committed to supporting local organizations leading anti-racism work in our communities.

 As a major academic health center, we have a role in interrupting inequities as well as understanding how they came about; the underpinning of these inequities being racism.
 Racial disparities, including health and wealth, require us to play an active role in supporting and investing in our communities of color.